 The procedure to follow and documents required to register a public limited company are the same as for a private limited company.
 Once the Companies House is satisfied that the documents comply with the company registration requirements, a certificate of incorporation will be issued.

-However, before ta PLC can do business or borrow money, you must obtain a further certificate called trading certificate.
+However, before ta PLC can do business or borrow money, you must obtain a further certificate called the trading certificate.
 Which Companies House will issue only if they are satisfied that the share capital is adequate.
 See Section 761 of Companies Act 2006 for further information.

 For this purpose, your company director or company secretary must submit a declaration to Companies house.
 The declaration will state that the nominal value of your company’s allotted share capital is at least equal to the authorized minimum of £50,000.
 Furthermore, your company must also supply the following details.